Gen - Bonds of Love

 A few minutes later, they speak.

-“You are the oldest of all of us on this world, Vala.”
+“You are the oldest of all Gen that still walk this world, Vala, and the most skilled.”

 “You could have stoped Dikan without exiling him.”